okayhop/Miscellaneous-NetOps-Scripts/Readme.md

 As projects come and go, I have found that writing some quick scripts for automation work can save me a ton of time.
-These scripts are geared to the "one and done" type of task items where a full fledge development projects would be grossly overkill.
+These scripts are geared to the "one and done" type of task items where a full fledged development project would be grossly overkill.

 ### How To Use